scrapy/scrapy/docs/intro/tutorial.rst

     ...     author = quote.css("small.author::text").extract_first()
     ...     tags = quote.css("div.tags a.tag::text").extract()
     ...     print(dict(text=text, author=author, tags=tags))
-    {'text': u'\u201cThe world as we have created it is a process of our thinking.
-It cannot be changed without changing our thinking.\u201d', 'tags': [u'change', u'deep-thoughts', u'thinking', u'world'], 'author': u'Albert Einstein'}
+    {'tags': ['change', 'deep-thoughts', 'thinking', 'world'], 'author': 'Albert Einstein', 'text': '“The world as we have created it is a process of our thinking.
+It cannot be changed without changing our thinking.”'}
-    {'text': u'\u201cIt is our choices, Harry, that show what we truly are, far more than our abilities.\u201d', 'tags': [u'abilities', u'choices'], 'author': u'J.K.
-Rowling'}
+    {'tags': ['abilities', 'choices'], 'author': 'J.K.
+Rowling', 'text': '“It is our choices, Harry, that show what we truly are, far more than our abilities.”'}
         ... a few more of these, omitted for brevity
     >>>